A Proper Floor is no Paltry Matter

 Key Takeaways

-Chicken wood chips are a versatile and economical product made for use in poultry runs.
-They are an eco-friendly material that can be used successfully to create a clean and healthy environment for poultry, in general.
-However, doing so is not as simple as just buying a bag of woodchip and throwing it in the chicken coop.
-It all begins with the type of chip you use.
+Chicken wood chips are a specific, economical product made for poultry runs.
+They are also an eco-friendly and versatile material that can be used elsewhere around the garden to great effect, like as a mulch or garden path topping.
+However, achieving a healthy environment is not as simple as just buying a bag of wood chips and throwing them in the coop.
+It begins with the type of chips you use, then how you install and maintain them.

-The ideal type of woodchip for a floor covering is some type of hardwood woodchip.
-Hard wood chips for chicken run floors, especially if sourced from trees like oak and maple, the surface will be more durable than one comprised of softwood chips which come from trees like pine and spruce.
+From a lifetime of raising chickens, my family had tried just about everything, from hay to cardboard to bark and grass.
+But, the ideal type of floor covering ended up hardwood wood chips.
+When you use hardwood chips for chicken run floors the surface will be more durable especially if sourced from trees like oak and maple, than one comprised of softwood chips which come from trees like pine and spruce.
 This makes them more suitable, as they are able to withstand all weather conditions and reduce the risk of respiratory issues.
-The durability of hard wood chips ensures a long-lasting solution for your chicken coop, making hardwood chips chickens best friend.
+The durability of hard wood chips ensures a long-lasting solution for your chicken coop, making them chickens best friend.

 Softwood Chips